Find the Best Yard Drainage Contractors for Your Business

 Grading and Sloping

 This is the most fundamental solution.
 Regrading your yard to create a gentle slope away from your foundation ensures surface water flows away from your home, rather than toward it.
-This is often the first step in any comprehensive drainage plan2.
+This is often the first step in any comprehensive drainage plan.

 French Drains

 A French drain is a gravel-filled trench containing a perforated pipe.
 It's designed to collect subsurface water and redirect it to a safer discharge point, like a street gutter or a dry well.
-This is an excellent solution for yards with persistent soggy spots or where water seeps toward the foundation3.
+This is an excellent solution for yards with persistent soggy spots or where water seeps toward the foundation.

 Catch Basins and Yard Drains

 These are grated inlets installed in low points of your yard or near downspouts.
 They connect to underground piping that carries water away.
-Catch basins are highly effective for managing large volumes of surface runoff from driveways, patios, or low-lying lawn areas2.
+Catch basins are highly effective for managing large volumes of surface runoff from driveways, patios, or low-lying lawn areas.

 Rain Gardens and Bioswales